Nictiz/eu-nl-compared/maps/xtehr2zibs2024/Patient-comments.md

 | type_zib | TS |

 ### Comments
+Semantics: Xtehr requires a complete date of birth YYYY-MM-DDThh:mm:ss+zz:zz; in the zib a vague date (such as only the year) is permitted.
+Datatype: ✅
-Element is required in zib, but optional in EHDSPatient.
+Cardinalities:Element is required in zib, but optional in EHDSPatient.
+Note: Which format is used in zib Patient?

 ## EHDSPatient.maritalStatus